 In this article we cover some outdoor mindfulness activities and exercises that are uniquely suited for groups.
 We’ll show you how to design the activities so that you can overcome common challenges faced while conducting mindfulness in groups.
 These engaging set of exercises can be adapted for people across age groups – from adults to kids.
 So you can practice them with friends or family.

-This page is part of our Nature Calm course.
 All the activities mentioned integrate elements of nature, which makes it easy for beginners to access the concept of mindfulness.
-The groups will not only achieve the benefits of mindfulness, but also the many health benefits of being outdoors.
+The groups not only achieve the benefits of mindfulness, but also the multiple health benefits of being outdoors.

 7. Mindful Listening: Language of the Birds